sara-nl/clouddocs/VU-20171113/partA.markdown

 #### Reviewing the Template

-A `template` consists of a set of attributes that defines a Virtual Machine.
-For example, how many cores you want your VM to have, how much RAM memory, what storage drives to attach, which network connections, etc. We will have to adapt the `template` to meet your requirements before you can use it to create VMs out of it.
+A `template` consists of a set of attributes that define how a Virtual Machine should look like.
+For example: how many cores you want your VM to have, how much RAM memory, what storage drives to attach, which network connections, etc. You will have to adapt the `template` you imported from the _Apps_ list, so that the VMs you create out of it meet the requirements you may have.

-Edit the imported `template` following these steps:
+For this part of the course, we would like you to edit the imported `template` following these steps:

 * Go to the _<i class="fa fa-file-o"></i> VMs_ tab under _Templates_ on the left menu.
 * Find the `template` you just imported (*Course Template*), and click on it (anywhere **except** the tick-box).